 During Missy's bridal shower, Alice took thumb prints of everyone with her new fingerprinting kit.

 APRIL 15, 1966 (EP. #483)

-Last appearance of Katherine Corning.
 Katherine gave Missy her grandmother’s pearls, worn by her grandmother and mother at their weddings, so that the chain would not be broken.
 Katherine abruptly left town with plans to move permanently to Bay City.
 She had hoped to bond further with Missy until the time was right to tell Missy that she was her mother.

 Katherine: “I want you to have them – to keep.”

 Katherine: (Exit Line) “Of course...
 Here, let me help you put them on.
 (SHE GETS BEHIND MISSY, PUTS THE PEARLS AROUND HER NECK AND FASTENS THE CLASP:) There.
 Now the – the chain is not broken.”
 MISSY WHO IS ALMOST AS OVERCOME AS KATHERINE, TURNS TO HER, SMILING TEARILY, AND KISSES HER IN GRATITUDE AND LOVE AS WE FADE OUT.)

 Mike read Katherine’s will, in which Missy was the sole beneficiary.

 MAY 9, 1966 (EP. #499)

 Missy told Bill the only thing that could stop their getting married in twelve days was if the stars fell, as it said in the song.